vertexproject/synapse/docs/synapse/devguides/power-ups.rst

   debug output in any command or functions called from the command.

 --yield
-  By default, a command is generally expected to yield the nodes that it recieved as input from the pipeline.
+  By default, a command is generally expected to yield the nodes that it received as input from the pipeline.
 In some instances it is useful to instruct the command to yield the nodes it creates.
 For example, if you specify ``inet:fqdn`` nodes as input to a DNS resolver command, it may be useful to tell the command to yield the newly created ``inet:dns:a`` records rather than the input ``inet:fqdn`` nodes.
 Commands frequently use the ``divert``